Online art sales to grow fast, global study finds

-LONDON The value of the online fine art market is expected to more than double to $3.76 billion in the next five years as it increasingly attracts younger and first-time buyers, British insurer Hiscox said on Monday.
+LONDON The value of the online fine art market is expected to more than double to $3.76 billion (2.24 billion pounds) in the next five years as it increasingly attracts younger and first-time buyers, British insurer Hiscox said on Monday.

 But the willingness of younger buyers to make their first purchases over the Internet along with the rapid growth of online sites pointed to the future of the sector, it said in a statement.